IlgazS/DSA210-Project/README.md

 ---

 ## Data Analysis Techniques
-### Data Processing
+### Data Processing (Data_Extraction.ipynb)
-- Extracted HTML data and transformed it into a [structured tabular format](Data_Extraction.ipynb).
+- HTML file was parsed using BeautifulSoup and loaded into a Pandas DataFrame.
+- Videos were filtered to include only those watched between July and December.
+- Advertisement videos were removed from the dataset.
-- Merged metadata fetched via the YouTube API.
+- Metadata (e.g., `tags`, `categoryName`, `duration`, `viewCount`) was fetched using the YouTube API and merged with the dataset.
-- Preprocessed columns like `tags` and `duration` for further analysis.
+- Columns like `tags` and `duration` were preprocessed for easier analysis.

 ### Data Analysis and Visualizations
 The [analysis](Data_Analysis.ipynb) was conducted using Python libraries such as pandas, seaborn, matplotlib, and plotly.
 Specific techniques included: